xanderlent/intel-npu-highlevel-rpms/README.md

         - rust-monostate-impl
       - rust-ndarray0.15
         - rust-approx0.4
-      - rust-numpy (TODO: Needs nalgebra ^0.32 which isn't packaged in F41+.)
+      - rust-numpy
+        - rust-nalgebra0.32 (for F41+ only) (TODO)
       - rust-rayon-cond
       - rust-spm\_precompiled
       - rust-unicode-normalization-alignments
-    - safetensors (+numpy,+torch extras, since they're in Fedora, but without other extras like Tensorflow)
+    - safetensors (see above)
-  - pyroma (only required for +dev)
+  - pyroma (only required for +dev on intel-npu-acceleration-library)
-  - sphinx-book-theme (only required for +dev)
+  - sphinx-book-theme (only required for +dev on intel-npu-acceleration-library)
     - ablog
       - sphinx-automodapi
     - sphinx-examples